How Cashews Grow

 The Cashew Apple

-Can you recognize this fruit in the picture to the right?
+Can you recognize this fruit in the picture above?
 Would it surprise you to know that you have probably eaten this before but not recognized it?
-It is a cashew nut.
+It's a cashew nut.
 The part at the top is called the cashew apple.
 This is a juicy fibrous fruit that is eaten locally either like an apple, juiced, or cooked into a dessert.
 The nut is hanging off the bottom of this fruit in a protective outer shell.

 Here on our farm, in northern Brazil, we have several types of cashew trees.
-We have dwarf trees and full-size trees with fruit that is either yellow or red.
+We have both dwarf and full-size trees with fruit that is either yellow or red.
 The cashew nuts they produce also vary in size, the most valuable being the larger ones.
 The smaller ones are either sold locally or ground into cashew flour or sold as broken nuts by local street vendors.
-The cashew tree is native to this area of Brazil and it is common to see them growing wild in scrubland near the roads.
-The local people will toss a twig up to a ripe cashew fruit to knock it down to eat.
-This technique is also employed during the mango season as well.
+The cashew tree is native to this area of Brazil and it is common to see them growing wild in scrub land near the roads.
+The locals will toss a twig up to a ripe cashew fruit to knock it down to eat.
+They will also do this to gather the nuts to sell.

 Raw Cashew Nuts

 There are many places that sell what they are calling raw cashews.
 The problem is, all have been steamed or boiled.
-So if you are buying packages of raw cashews you are being conned.
+So if you are buying packages of raw cashews you are being conned and wasting your money.
 If you doubt this, plant one and see if it grows.

 The reason for this is there is a strong acid inside the cashew shell.
 This prevents anyone from opening the nut without them first cooking it.
 Even if you have heard of raw cashew nuts, this is not true.
 All the nuts have to be cooked in order to open the shell and release the acid.
 So raw cashews are in fact heated if not roasted.
 I have seen the resulting burn of the acid in the cashew nut on the arm of my young neighbor.
 She was about 10 when it happened and It was very painful for her.